RDAI Events & Activities 2017

 The Awards were presented by Irish international pentathlete Arthur Lanigan O’Keeffe.

-Speaking at the presentation, RDAI Field Officer, Roisin Henry said that Lynn was a worthy winner who had shown great ability, increased confidence and major progress since joining the Mullingar group only two years ago.
+Speaking at the presentation, a RDAI spokesperson said that Lynn was a worthy winner who had shown great ability, increased confidence and major progress since joining the Mullingar group only two years ago.

 “Lynn attends the Presentation Senior school in Mullingar and has not missed a meeting with her Group in the two years since joining RDAI.
 Apart from the riding, she enjoys the social interaction, the fun and the joy that being part of one of our groups brings.